Welcome, you can login or

 Freshlook Lite Tint

 Although 85% of contact lens wearers use soft lenses, there remains a niche audience that uses the original and still-effective hard contact lens.
-Keeping this in mind, it is important to understand the many differences in their uses and caring needs.
+Keeping this in mind, it is important to understand the many differences in soft and hard lenses including their uses and caring needs.

 Hard contact lenses are made with the polymers polymethyl methacrylate and silicone, the latter of which is used in rigid gas-permeable contacts (RGP).
 RGP contacts serve as the more common choice for hard contacts, as they allow for more oxygen to reach the cornea and, as a result, prove to be the more comfortable plastic.
 This silicone hydrogel, coupled with the simple fact that some contact users are allergic to materials used in soft contact lenses, is largely responsible for the enduring use of hard contact lenses.

-But of course, there are numerous other reasons why some opt for hard contact lenses over soft contact lenses, with a major reason being that they do not always require the same tedious level of care that soft lenses demand.
-Soft contact lenses stand as the more difficult contact lens to handle on a daily basis during the routine of cleaning and insertion, and as such are especially difficult to deal with for people with arthritis.
+There are numerous reasons why some opt for hard contact lenses over soft contact lenses, being that they do not always require the same tedious level of care that soft lenses demand.
+Soft contact lenses stand as the more difficult contact lens to handle on a daily basis during the routine of cleaning and insertion.
 In terms of comfort, the “hugging” nature of a soft lens may also limit oxygen intake and be problematic for those with asthma.

 Both soft contact lenses and hard contact lenses share their individual burdens and faults, making the decision of which to wear a fairly personal and relative decision.
-You may find it helpful to consult youreye doctor about which to use and what particular regimen you should abide by for caring for and cleaning your contact lenses.
-Read more about contact lens basics.
+You may find it helpful to consult your eye doctor about which to use and what particular regimen you should abide by for caring for and cleaning your contact lenses.

 In most cases contact lenses are a medical expense.
 However, it may be most comforting to know that all contact lenses purchased through replacemycontacts.com are eligible as expenses under a Flex Spending Account (FSA).